Network Security #

 - Secure Protocol(s)/Alternatives: No secure alternative

-- Scenario: Domain Name Resolution (DNS)
+- Scenario: Domain Name System (DNS)

-- Secure Protocol(s)/Alternatives: DNSSEC and DNS Reputation lists
+- Secure Protocol(s)/Alternatives: DNSSEC and DNS reputation lists

-- Scenario: Network Addres allocation (DHCP)
+- Scenario: Network address allocation (DHCP)

 - Secure Protocol(s)/Alternatives: N/A